top of page

 — U.S. Poet Laureate Robert Pinsky

 Beyond a general audience interested in personal transformation, storytelling, and the creative process, TAPIT is designed to inspire conversation among poetry practitioners about the role of poetry in society and its therapeutic, collaborative, communal powers.
-Inspired in part by Queer Eye and other high-concept reality television programming, TAPIT utilizes a reveal structure that examines the client's main challenge, and then presents a poem that rises to address it.
+TAPIT utilizes an unusual reveal structure that presents a custom poem to the client in real time, capturing their reaction to it.

-Anyone can be a guest by leaving a voicemail pitch at (808) 300-0449.
-It's a deep dive: Guests commit to as many as 3 one-hour phone calls, and can expect a poem within 3 months.
+Anyone can become a guest by leaving a voicemail pitch at (808) 300-0449.
+It's a deep dive: Guests commit to as many as 3 one-hour phone calls, and can expect a poem within three months.

 The podcast straddles Todd's interests in both literary and public art, while responding to his instinct for social activism.
 It aligns with Todd's motto: "Wake to the wonder of the world."